-After several months of hearings the Board of Equalization finally approved the liquor license.
+After several months of hearings the Board of Equalization finally approved the liquor license and the lounge opened.
 Opponents’ fears appear to have been unfounded.
-No drunken brawls, at least, were ever recorded.
+No drunken brawls, at least, were recorded.

 The new owners added $5,000 worth of improvements, including a glass-back bar, “soft carpeting,” and booths “for the convenience of patrons.”
 “The smartest new café” promised “food that will please the most discriminating and the finest mixed drinks.”

-The Shamrock soon expanded, adding a dining room in the former Fairview Water Co.’s space.
-Later the Mesa Liquor Co. became Shamrock Liquor.
+The Shamrock soon expanded, adding a dining room in the former Fairview Water Co.’s space next door.
+Later, the Mesa Liquor Co. on the other side of the building turned into Shamrock Liquor.
 “Plenty of Whiskey,” it advertised.